The Pyongyang International Marathon

-To sing up for the Pyongyang Marathon you should choose which distance you want to run (see thetable below for the details) and let us know your choice while booking one of our tours - click here to see our Marathon tours.
+To sign up for the Pyongyang Marathon you should choose which distance you want to run (see the table above for the details) and let us know your choice while booking one of our tours.
 Please feel free to ask us any question: email@example.com

 10km:you should either FINISH or STOP within 2 hours

 ||$70 USD (TBC)

 Watch sporting events in the Kim Il Sung Stadium: